Other Leaves: Texas

 - An employer must allow an employee to take leave to serve jury duty.
 See Jury Duty Leave.

-- An employee is entitled to leave for court attendance pursuant to a valid subpoena.
-See Witness Duty Leave.
+- An employee is entitled to leave for mandatory court appearances.
+See Witness Duty/Court Appearance Leave.

 - An employer may not terminate an employee who leaves the workplace to participate in a general public evacuation ordered under an emergency evacuation order.
 See Emergency Evacuation Leave.